cockroachdb/docs/v20.2/migrate-from-oracle.md

 ### Transactions, locking, and concurrency control

 Both Oracle and CockroachDB support [multi-statement transactions](transactions.html), which are atomic and guarantee ACID semantics.
 However, CockroachDB operates in a serializable isolation mode while Oracle defaults to read committed, which can create both non-repeatable reads and phantom reads when a transaction reads data twice.
 It is typical that Oracle developers will use `SELECT FOR UPDATE` to work around read committed issues.
-In CockroachDB v20.1 and later, the [`SELECT FOR UPDATE`](select-for-update.html) statement is also supported.
+The [`SELECT FOR UPDATE`](select-for-update.html) statement is also supported in CockroachDB.

 Regarding locks, Cockroach utilizes a [lightweight latch](architecture/transaction-layer.html#latch-manager) to serialize access to common keys across concurrent transactions.
 Oracle and CockroachDB transaction control flows only have a few minor differences; for more details, refer to [Transactions - SQL statements](transactions.html#sql-statements).